AnalystOlaide/HR-Attrition-Analysis/README.md

 ## Problem Statement
 Employee attrition can significantly impact an organization’s productivity and costs.
 Understanding the key factors driving employee turnover is essential for improving retention strategies and workforce stability.
+🧩 Problem Statement
+Employee attrition poses significant challenges to organizational productivity and financial stability.
+To develop effective retention strategies, it's crucial to understand the underlying factors contributing to employee turnover.
+This analysis seeks to address the following critical questions:

+Which job roles and departments exhibit the highest attrition rates?

+How does compensation influence employee attrition?

+What is the relationship between job level and attrition?

+How do work-life balance and overtime impact attrition?

+What role does job satisfaction play in employee turnover?

+Are certain demographic groups more prone to attrition?

+Does the distance from the workplace affect attrition rates?

+How does the frequency of business travel relate to attrition?

+What is the impact of training and development opportunities on attrition?

+How does performance recognition influence employee retention?

 ## Data Source
 The data used in this project comes from ChatGPT.